camunda/camunda-docs/docs/self-managed/optimize-deployment/optimize-explained/import-guide.md

 The whole polling/preparation workflow of the engine data is done in pages, meaning only a limited amount of entities is fetched on each execution.
 For example, say the engine has 1000 historic activity instances and the page size is 100.
 As a consequence, the engine would be polled 10 times.
 This prevents running out of memory and overloading the network.

-Polling a new page does not only consist of the `ImportService`, but the `IndexHandler` and the `EntityFetcher` are also involved.
+Polling a new page does not only consist of the `ImportService`, but the `IndexHandler`, and the `EntityFetcher` are also involved.
 The following image depicts how those components are connected with each other:

 ![ImportService Polling Procedure](img/Import-Service-Polling.png)